Laillaa/CStat-Project/Report.md

 - The PACF, in contrast, measures the direct correlation between the time series and its lagged values, after controlling for the influence of intermediate lags.
 This allows us to isolate the effect of a specific lag while adjusting for shorter-term correlations.

+The ACF and PACF plots did not reveal any clear tapering patterns or seasonal spikes—only a noticeable spike at lag 4 in both.
+Based on this, we compared the AIC and BIC values of three potential models:
+- An AR(4)
+- An MA(4)
+- An ARIMA (4,0,0) which yielded the following results:

+AR(4):   AIC = 1226.8571150817343  | BIC = 1238.9011141931292
+MA(4):   AIC = 1229.5577109578962  | BIC = 1241.6017100692911
+ARMA(4,4): AIC = 1226.8571150817343  | BIC = 1238.9011141931292

+Since both AR(4) and ARMA(4,4) yielded the lowest AIC and BIC values, and the AR model is simpler, we selected AR(4) to reduce the risk of overfitting.
+While the AR(4) model emerged as the most statistically efficient among the initial candidates, we recognized the importance of validating this choice against slightly more general and structured alternatives.
+To this end, we fitted and compared three additional models:

+1. ARMA(4,0,0): equivalent to the previously selected AR(4), included here as a benchmark.
+2. ARIMA(0,0,4): a purely moving average model to test whether the structure of the time series was better captured by lagged errors rather than lagged values.
+3. SARIMAX(1,0,1)(1,0,0,12): a seasonal model incorporating a yearly seasonality component (lag 12), to test for subtle recurring patterns not immediately visible in the ACF/PACF plots.

+We visualized and compared each model’s fit to the observed data to assess how well each captured the temporal dynamics.
+In addition to visual inspection, we compared their AIC and BIC scores:

+ARIMA(4,0,0)    → AIC: 1226.86, BIC: 1238.90
+ARIMA(0,0,4)    → AIC: 1229.56, BIC: 1241.60
+SARIMAX         → AIC: 1248.11, BIC: 1256.14

+The ARIMA(4,0,0) model again showed the lowest AIC and BIC values, reinforcing our earlier conclusion.
+While the SARIMAX model was included to test for seasonality, its higher AIC/BIC scores — combined with no visual evidence of seasonal spikes in the ACF/PACF — confirmed that seasonality likely wasn’t a strong driver in this dataset.
+Similarly, the moving average model underperformed both in terms of fit and complexity.

+By systematically comparing these models, we validated our initial AR(4) choice not just through information criteria, but also through model diagnostics and practical visual fit.
+This stepwise approach gave us confidence that the AR(4) structure is the most appropriate, simple, and robust representation of the data’s temporal dependencies.

+Although our current approach used manually selected parameters for the ARIMA model, future iterations could benefit from automated hyperparameter tuning to improve forecasting accuracy.
+One such approach involves using the `auto_arima()` function from the pmdarima library, which selects the optimal (p, d, q) parameters based on statistical criteria such as AIC or BIC.
+This would allow for a more robust model selection process by systematically evaluating a broader parameter space and avoiding potential bias introduced by manual selection.

+Initially, we intended to evaluate our model’s predictive accuracy using the test.csv file.
+However, we discovered that this file did not contain future house prices as expected (for the years following 2010), but rather repeated the same time range as the training data (2006–2010) and lacked target values.
+In hindsight, a better approach would have been to split our original training data chronologically—using the last 20% of the data (the most recent years) as a test set—to properly evaluate prediction performance on unseen data.

 ### Model
 ## Analysis
 ## Discussion
 ## Conclusion
+parler des trucs que on aurait voulu faire différement
 ## Annex
 ## Sources
 ---